20 Shopify checkout customizations to increase sales (2025)

 Here are a few other reasons to include wishlist functionality:

-- Financial awareness: Shoppers become more mindful about their spending habits
+• Financial awareness: Shoppers become more mindful of their spending habits

 Optimize your checkout with Omnisend